NemoYuan2008/File-Vault/README.md

 # File Vault - Encrypt Local Files

 ## Running from scripts
-If you would like to run the program from scripts, you need to install Python 3.5 or later
+If you would like to run the program from scripts, you need to install Python 3.5 or later.

-to run the program from scripts on macOS or Linux:
+To run the program from scripts on macOS or Linux:

 ```shell script
 cd /path/to/File-Vault